 How has risk increased?

-Climate models suggest that in some areas of the planet, such as the Amazon or the Mediterranean, the frequency of fires in modern times “is unprecedented compared to recent historical climate, due to human-induced global warming of about 1 .1 °C”, they explain in a statement issued by the University of East Anglia.
+The University of East Anglia explains in a statement that climate models suggest the frequency of fires in some areas of the planet, such as the Amazon or the Mediterranean, is unprecedented compared to recent historical climate due to human-induced global warming of about 1.1 °C in modern times.

 These same models also reveal that the likelihood of severe wildfires in the western United States, Australia, and Canada is “significantly higher” in recent times.
 The most serious thing is that “this will be the case in practically all regions of the world if global temperatures reach 2-3 °C of warming according to the current trajectory,” they warn.